EmilioCapitanX/BCG_capstone/README.md

-# BCG X - Capstone Project
+# BCG X - Capstone Project: Churn Modelling & Demand Analysis
 By: Morten Aas-Lyngby, Ignacio Alonso, Paolo Brambillasca, Alberto Dona & Emilio Rodriguez

 This repo contains the notebooks to execute the same analyses for our BCG X Capstone.